MarkTrepanier/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+console.log(`${name
+name^ // it is calling out from inside a funtion being returned referencing the parameter name.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+the argument, "Dan" is always Dan but will out put a different numercial value in the logged string

 c.
 What is the lexical scope of `newRoll`?
+newRoll belongs to the return function

 ### Task 3 - Stretch Goals